 In order to statistically analyze these data, the SPSS software version 19 was used.
-Normality of the data distributions was evaluated by the Kolmogorov-Smirnov or the Shapiro-Wilk test.
+Normality of the data was confirmed by the Kolmogorov-Smirnov or the Shapiro-Wilk test.
 The results were analyzed for statistical significance by pair t-test and one-way ANOVA test by using Tukey's post hoc multi-comparison.
-In all calculations, p-value < .05 was taken as significant.
-The data were presented as mean±SEM.
+In all calculations, P value < .05 was taken as significant.
+The data were presented as mean ± SEM.